-In October of 1966, Mikuska had his first solo show at the Yellow Door Gallery in Winnipeg.
+In October of 1966, Mikuska had his first solo show, at the Yellow Door Gallery in Winnipeg.
 The gallery was owned and operated by Irene Walsh, a woman with significant knowledge of art who was interested in promoting modern art in the city.
-At this show, Mikuska exhibited ten of his ink paintingschose to display several of them on the floor of the gallery, mounted on stands (Fig. 8).
+At this show, Mikuska exhibited ten of his ink paintings.
+He chose to display several of them on the floor of the gallery, mounted on stands (Fig. 8).
 Had there been more space available, Mikuska claims he would have exhibited all of the artworks in this way.
 His reason for choosing to display his work in this manner was straightforward: he wanted to allow the viewer “…to circulate the work and see it from all sides…” which would allow them to relate to the work the way he did when he was working on it.
 The exhibit met with favourable reviews in the Free Press and the Winnipeg Tribune.
 Cynthia Gunn stated that: Mikuska’s “…first show in Winnipeg proved interesting.
 He seems to be an artist to keep in mind.”
 Jan Kamienski’s article in the Free Press was equally positive and he was also impressed with the quality of Mikuska’s ink paintings: “The unique ink-painting technique employed by Mikuska gives the painting surface a pleasant evenness, without sacrificing the textures.
 They are gentle and often barely noticeable.”

 Despite the fact that his work was well received in Winnipeg and throughout Canada (e.g. his purchase award at the 1964 Annual Western Ontario Exhibit), it met with some harsh criticism from Clement Greenberg when he visited Winnipeg in 1963 while on a tour of Western Canada.
 His main objection to Mikuska’s work seemed to be based upon his judgment that Mikuska was not a “big attack” artist.
 Greenberg defined a “big attack” artist as one “…with large and obvious ambition, with an aggressive and up-to-date style, and with a seriousness about himself that that makes itself known in his work as much as in his demeanor.”
 It is true that Mikuska, would be ill classified as “big attack”: his work is highly finished and while it is often brooding and dark, it is not aggressive.
 In response to his work, Greenberg stated that “Frank Mikuska…was trapped in an eclectic, catch-all, painterly conventionality…[that] was hard to label but easy to recognize.”